songlab-cal/tape-neurips2019/README.md

 Preprint is available at [https://arxiv.org/abs/1906.08230](https://arxiv.org/abs/1906.08230).

 ## Data
+Data should be placed in the `./data` folder, although you may also specify a different data directory if you wish.

+The supervised data is around 120MB compressed and 900 MB uncompressed.
+The unsupervised Pfam dataset is around 5GB compressed and 40GB uncompressed.

 The data for training is hosted on AWS.
-All data are provided as TFRecords - see `tape/data_utils/` for deserializers for each dataset and documentation of data keys.
+All data are provided as TFRecords - see `./tape/data_utils/` for deserializers for each dataset and documentation of data keys.
 If you wish to download all of TAPE, run `download_data.sh` to do so.
 We also provide links to each individual dataset below:

 [Pretraining Corpus (Pfam)](http://s3.amazonaws.com/proteindata/data/pfam.tar.gz) __|__ [Secondary Structure](http://s3.amazonaws.com/proteindata/data/secondary_structure.tar.gz) __|__ [Contact (ProteinNet)](http://s3.amazonaws.com/proteindata/data/proteinnet.tar.gz) __|__ [Remote Homology](http://s3.amazonaws.com/proteindata/data/remote_homology.tar.gz) __|__ [Fluorescence](http://s3.amazonaws.com/proteindata/data/fluorescence.tar.gz) __|__ [Stability](http://s3.amazonaws.com/proteindata/data/stability.tar.gz)

-The unsupervised Pfam dataset is around 5GB compressed and 40GB uncompressed.
-The supervised data is around 120MB compressed and 900 MB uncompressed.
-Data should be placed in the `tape/data` folder, although you may also specify a different data directory if you wish.

 ## Pretrained Models